Feathered Gems of Northern Peru: Marvelous Spatuletail, Antpittas & Much More!

 Marvelous Spatuletail © Andrew Whittaker

-A special Relaxed & Easy departure offering an unmatchable opportunity to look for colorful hummingbirds (including the Marvelous Spatuletail), as well as endemic and regional specialists from the dry habitat and sandy soil forest to the cloud forest of the eastern Cordillera in Peru.
-Great opportunity for photography and close-distance observation due to the presence of bird feeders.
+An unmatchable opportunity to observe spectacular hummingbirds and endemic and regional specialty birds from the dry habitat and sandy soil forest to the cloud forest of the eastern Cordillera.
+Great opportunity for close-distance viewing and photography due to the presence of bird feeders.

-Comfortable lodging and good food throughout; two relatively long drives in comfortable air-conditioned vehicles; steep trail to access one lodge; most birding along roads or feeding stations; highest elevation on route 7,550 ft.; climate warm and humid in Moyobamba and Tarapoto, cool and pleasant in the mountains around Abra Patricia.
-We strongly recommend that you read the summary prepared by VENT leaders addressing the challenges on this tour that are not usually found on a Relaxed & Easy tour.
+Comfortable lodging and good food throughout; moderately strenuous physical demands; two relatively long drives in comfortable air-conditioned vehicles; steep trail to access one lodge; most birding along roads or feeding stations; highest elevation on route 7,550 ft.; climate warm and humid in Moyobamba and Tarapoto, cool and pleasant in the mountains around Abra Patricia.

 Chestnut Antpitta © Andrew Whittaker